amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     JOIN species p ON u.species_id=p.species_id
     WHERE (u.plot=1 OR u.plot=2) AND (u.weight > 75)
     GROUP BY p.species_id
-    /* I am grouping the results by species_id because I want to see the average weights and total numbers separated out for the individual species*/ ORDER BY p.species_id;
+    /* I am grouping the results by species_id because I want to see average weights and
+    total numbers
+		separated out for the individual species*/
+    ORDER BY p.species_id;

 Details about commenting code can be found in the [SQLite documentation](https://www.sqlite.org/lang_comment.html).